 “Prove it or drop it, Mr. Gibbs.”

 But Daisy would need some kind of life…assuming within the community she were to get out of dutch.
 That, in a place like this, was trickier than getting out of prison.
-She wasn’t thinking.
-Along such lines, she might not be capable of thinking.
+She wasn’t thinking…along such lines, she might not be capable of thinking.
 They would batter her in a thousand small ways…the ways of small towns.
-They would snub her, not notice Daisy Bradshaw standing there, make veiled remarks about certain types within her hearing, have just run out of the thing she’d come to buy, not be able to remember who she was again…?
+They would snub her, not notice Daisy Bradshaw standing there, make veiled remarks within her hearing, have just run out of the thing she’d come to buy, not be able to remember who she was again…?

 And the prophecy would be fulfilled.